-- For credit institutions calculating the risk-weighted exposure amounts in accordance with Articles 78 to 83, the following information shall be disclosed for each of the exposure classes specified in Article 79: - (a) the names of the nominated ECAIs and ECAs and the reasons for any changes; - (b) the exposure classes for which each ECAI or ECA is used; - (c) a description of the process used to transfer the issuer and issue credit assessments onto items not included in the trading book; - (d) the association of the external rating of each nominated ECAI or ECA with the credit quality steps prescribed in Annex VI, taking into account that this information needs not be disclosed if the credit institution complies with the standard association published by the competent authority; and - (e) the exposure values and the exposure values after credit risk mitigation associated with each credit quality step prescribed in Annex VI, as well as those deducted from own funds. - 8.
-The credit institutions calculating the risk-weighted exposure amounts in accordance with Annex VII, Part 1, points 6 or 19 to 21 shall disclose the exposures assigned to each category in Table 1 in point 6 of Annex VII, Part 1, or to each risk weight mentioned in points 19 to 21 of Annex VII, Part 1. - The credit institutions calculating their capital requirements in accordance with Article 75, points (b) and (c) shall disclose those requirements separately for each risk referred to in those provisions. - The following information shall be disclosed by each credit institution which calculates its capital requirements in accordance with Annex V to Directive 2006/49/EC: - (a) for each sub-portfolio covered: - (i) the characteristics of the models used; - (ii) a description of stress testing applied to the sub-portfolio; - (iii) a description of the approaches used for back-testing and validating the accuracy and consistency of the internal models and modelling processes; - (b) the scope of acceptance by the competent authority; - (c) a description of the extent and methodologies for compliance with the requirements set out in Annex VII, Part B to Directive 2006/49/EC;
+- 7. For credit institutions calculating the risk-weighted exposure amounts in accordance with Articles 78 to 83, the following information shall be disclosed for each of the exposure classes specified in Article 79: - (a) the names of the nominated ECAIs and ECAs and the reasons for any changes; - (b) the exposure classes for which each ECAI or ECA is used; - (c) a description of the process used to transfer the issuer and issue credit assessments onto items not included in the trading book; - (d) the association of the external rating of each nominated ECAI or ECA with the credit quality steps prescribed in Annex VI, taking into account that this information needs not be disclosed if the credit institution complies with the standard association published by the competent authority; and - (e) the exposure values and the exposure values after credit risk mitigation associated with each credit quality step prescribed in Annex VI, as well as those deducted from own funds. - 8.
+The credit institutions calculating the risk-weighted exposure amounts in accordance with Annex VII, Part 1, points 6 or 19 to 21 shall disclose the exposures assigned to each category in Table 1 in point 6 of Annex VII, Part 1, or to each risk weight mentioned in points 19 to 21 of Annex VII, Part 1.

+- 9. The credit institutions calculating their capital requirements in accordance with Article 75(b) and (c) shall disclose those requirements separately for each risk referred to in those provisions.
+In addition, the capital requirement for specific interest rate risk of securitisation positions shall be disclosed separately. - The following information shall be disclosed by each credit institution which calculates its capital requirements in accordance with Annex V to Directive 2006/49/EC: - (a) for each sub-portfolio covered: - (i) the characteristics of the models used; - (ii) for the capital charges in accordance with points 5a and 51 of Annex V to Directive 2006/49/EC separately, the methodologies used and the risks measured through the use of an internal model including a description of the approach used by the credit institution to determine liquidity horizons, the methodologies used to achieve a capital assessment that is consistent with the required soundness standard and the approaches used in the validation of the model; - (iii) a description of stress testing applied to the sub-portfolio; - (iv) a description of the approaches used for back-testing and validating the accuracy and consistency of the internal models and modelling processes;

-- (d) the highest, the lowest and the mean of the daily value-at-risk measures over the reporting period and the value-at-risk measure as per the end of the period; and - (e) a comparison of the daily end-of-day value-at-risk measures to the one-day changes of the portfolio's value by the end of the subsequent business day together with an analysis of any important overshootings during the reporting period.
+- (b) the scope of acceptance by the competent authority; - (c) a description of the extent and methodologies for compliance with the requirements set out in Part B of Annex VII to Directive 2006/49/EC; - (d) the highest, the lowest and the mean of the following: - the daily value-at-risk measures over the reporting period and as per the period end; - (ii) the stressed value-at-risk measures over the reporting period and as per the period end; - (iii) the capital charges in accordance with points 5a and 5l of Annex V to Directive 2006/49/EC separately over the reporting period and as per the period-end; - (e) the amount of capital in accordance with points 5a and 5l of Annex V to Directive 2006/49/EC separately, together with the weighted average liquidity horizon for each sub-portfolio covered; - (f) a comparison of the daily end-of-day value-at-risk measures to the one-day changes of the portfolio's value by the end of the subsequent business day together with an analysis of any important overshooting during the reporting period.